 "Hey, little girl, are you okay?" one of them asked her in a soft voice.
 "Ow!"

-"Of course she's not alright, stupid!" another piped up, his vocals loud enough to drown out her sobs.
+"Of course she's not alright, idiot!" another piped up, his vocals loud enough to drown out her sobs.

 "I wonder whose kid she is."